SitanHuang/AncientKingdomRemake/docs/Initial Planning/game.md

 - speed mod

 ## Governance
-- gov split into provincial / central
+- gov split into provincial / national
 - each level of gov has following:
   - accumulated production (money in ak2) <- cannot be negative
   - own accounting system